← Back to Blog

 Consolidate your supplier base.
 If you're working with 12 different suppliers for 30 SKUs, you have no leverage with any of them.
 Reduce to 5-6 suppliers and concentrate your spending.
 A supplier earning $2,000 monthly from you will negotiate harder than one earning $400.

 Offer something beyond money.
 Suppliers value predictability, fast payment, low return rates, and marketing exposure.
 If you have a strong social media following or email list, offer to feature their brand in exchange for better pricing.
-One merchant I know got 11% off by agreeing to create unboxing content featuring the supplier's packaging and tagging them in posts reaching 40,000+ followers monthly.
+One merchant I know secured a discount by agreeing to create unboxing content featuring the supplier's packaging and tagging them in their social posts.

 Use competing quotes strategically.
 Find 2-3 alternative suppliers for your top products.
 Request quotes and share them (without revealing company names) to your current supplier: "I have quotes 9-14% lower for comparable products.
 I prefer to continue working with you due to quality and reliability, but I need competitive pricing to justify that loyalty."
 This works best when you have an established relationship and good payment history.